redeslab/docs/docs/ubuntu.md

 #### BAS Registration

-This step is to make HOP Global Network recongizing your server.
+This step is to make HOP Global Network recognizing your server.

 Navigate to the fold contains BAS tool: